Hospice Frequent Questions

 Is there nothing more we can do?

-Choosing hospice is not the end, hospice is about living well in the time that remains and recent studies have shown that Hospice and Palliative Care Services may actually prolong life.
+Choosing hospice is not the end, hospice is about living well in the time that remains and recent studies have shown that hospice and palliative care services may actually prolong life.
 Our team actively helps patients enjoy life and connect with the things that bring meaning and comfort to their life.
 The focus of treatment with Hospice changes from curing the disease to treating its symptoms, making the patient comfortable and supporting loved ones.
-Cascade Hospice is committed to compassionately fulfilling patient needs so that they can live every day to its fullest, but the support does not end there.
+Cascade Health hospice is committed to compassionately fulfilling patient needs so that they can live every day to its fullest, but the support does not end there.
 We provide resources and support for families as they care for their loved ones and navigating their own feelings of loss.

 When should care from Hospice begin?